How to File a Home Insurance Claim: Process, Timeline & What to Expect

 If Your Claim Is Denied

 A denial isn't necessarily the final word.
+The most common denial reasons are excluded perils (like flood or earthquake), wear and tear, lapsed coverage, or damage falling below the deductible.
 Here's how to fight back:

-1. Read the denial letter carefully — identify the exact reason cited
+1. Read the denial letter carefully to identify the exact reason cited

-2. Compare it to your policy — insurers must deny based on a specific exclusion or policy term
+2. Compare it to your policy because insurers must deny based on a specific exclusion or policy term

-3. Gather more evidence — additional photos, contractor reports, or an independent inspection
+3. Gather more evidence like additional photos, contractor reports, or an independent inspection

-4. File a formal internal appeal — send your rebuttal in writing via certified mail, within 30–60 days of the denial
+4. File a formal internal appeal in writing via certified mail within 30 to 60 days of the denial

-5. Request appraisal or mediation — many states allow this as a neutral dispute resolution option
+5. Request appraisal or mediation, which many states allow as a neutral dispute resolution option

-6. File a complaint with your state's Department of Insurance — regulators can intervene when claims are improperly denied
+6. File a complaint with your state's Department of Insurance, since regulators can intervene when claims are improperly denied

 Do Home Insurance Claims Raise Your Rates?